albar965/littlenavmap-manual/src/en/MENUS.rst

 .. _flight-plan-export-vpilot:

-Export Flight Plan for &vPilot, xPilot or SWIFT
+Export Flight Plan for vPilot, xPilot or SWIFT
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Export the flight plan for the VATSIM